Skip to main content

 Billing specialists handle the financial side of medical coding.
 After coders assign the appropriate codes to medical procedures, billing specialists create bills for insurance companies and patients.

-They track payments, follow up on unpaid claims, and correct any issues with claims denials.
+They track payments, follow up on unpaid claims, and correct any issues with claims denials, typically by leveraging features present in medical billing software solutions at play.
 Billing specialists often interact with both patients and insurance representatives to resolve disputes, manage payment plans, and ensure that healthcare providers get paid for their services.

 Understanding eligibility for health insurance coverage is crucial for medical billing specialists working in medical offices or healthcare settings.
 Medical billing specialists must manage health records and ensure compliance with HIPAA regulations while processing ICD-10-CM codes.
 Accurate medical insurance claims are vital for processing patient accounts and ensuring timely payments from payers.